namanbhandari1/capstone/Technical Report.md

 ## Pre-processing

-Two of the CSV files, `Rate.csv` and `BenefitsCostSharing.csv`, were very large in size when loaded into Pandas, at 9.3GB and 6.9GB each!
+Two of the CSV files, `Rate.csv` and `BenefitsCostSharing.csv`, are very large in size when loaded into Pandas, at 9.3GB and 6.9GB each!
 The file sizes would have made it very difficult to perform manipulations or conduct analysis on the data:

     - `Rate.csv`: 12,700,000 rows x 24 cols (9.3GB)
     - `BenefitsCostSharing.csv` - 5,000,000 rows x 32 cols (6.9GB)